Neuropsychological Assessment

 Once testing is completed, you will then be scheduled to meet with me for our third and final appointment either in-person or via video call per your preference.
 This meeting is typically scheduled a week or two after testing is completed.
 At the feedback session, I will review all of your assessment results, thoroughly explaining each test you completed, the reasons they were given, and how the results can explain your challenges, strengths, and growth areas.
 At the conclusion of feedback, one or multiple diagnoses may be discussed in a compassionate, affirming way.
 My aim is to arrive at a diagnosis that explains your reasons for seeking assessment and can benefit you.
 I will want you to leave feedback having a stronger sense of yourself and how you can continue to receive support.
 A diagnosis is only as useful as the treatment and support it gives you; this philosophy is especially important for me and my process of creating a comprehensive written report after assessment is completed.
 Written reports typically take one to two weeks after feedback is completed and are emailed to you via a secure link to your client portal where you may download your report.

-What Are My Fees for Testing?
+What Are My Fees for Autism, ADHD or Learning Disorder Testing?

 I am a fully private pay practice and do not take insurance.
-For a comprehensive neuropsychological assesment, the full fee is $4,820, which covers all three sessions listed above as well as free follow-up emails and phone consultations as needed, depending on your specific needs and any issues you face with finding appropriate care and support after assessment has been completed.
-Sliding scale options for reduced assessment fees are available on a limited basis, and I encourage you to speak with myself or my administrative staff about any financial concerns you may have.
-You may request to pay the assessment in three equal, separate installments.
+For a comprehensive neuropsychological assesment, the full fee is $3,500, which covers all three sessions listed above as well as free follow-up emails and phone consultations as needed, depending on your specific needs and any issues you face with finding appropriate care and support after assessment has been completed.

 Skip to content